 There seems to be little that entices the use of the charge card and what does entice requires larger deposits like a trip to the United Kingdom or early retirement.

 The dynamic trio generates a couple hundred bucks annually which I dump into savings.
 I pay the cards off every month, so I avoid accumulating interest.
-That is how credit card companies are paying me to spend money, and it’s why they call me a deadbeat.
+That is how credit card companies are paying me to spend money, and it’s why they label me a deadbeat.

 Account for Savings